Using Private and Public Assessments in Security Information Sharing Agreements: Imperfect Public Monitoring: The Role of Centralized Monitoring

 Let's set $\bar{\gamma}_1(1,1)=0$, implying $\bar{\gamma}_2(1,1)=0$ as well.
 This means if the signal indicates that both firms are cooperating with high probability, there is no need for punishments, so both firms expect their continuation payoff to remain unchanged (i.e., equal to their current payoff).
 Given this choice, we can solve for the remaining normalized continuation payoffs, illustrated in Table \ref{t:continuations}.

-{\bf Intuition.} These normalized continuation payoffs can be intuitively interpreted as follows.
-Fix a direction with $\lambda_1, \lambda_2>0$ (similar interpretations follow for other directions).
+{\bf Interpretation of continuation payoffs.} These normalized continuation payoffs can be intuitively interpreted as follows.
+Fix a direction with $\lambda_1, \lambda_2>0$.
 Then, given a signal $b=(1,0)$, which is more likely under a deviation by firm 2, firm 1 expects a higher continuation payoff ($\bar{\gamma}_1(1,0)>0$), while the suspect deviator expects a lower one ($\bar{\gamma}_2(1,0)<0$).\footnote{It is worth emphasizing that due to the equilibrium construction, firms are both playing $r_i=1$; nevertheless, punishments on the equilibrium path happen due to the imperfection of monitoring.} A similar intuition applies to the continuations under the signal $(0,1)$.
 On the other hand, with $b=(0,0)$, either firm 1 or 2 will be punished, depending on the direction $\lambda$.
 Specifically, for a direction $\lambda_1=\lambda_2$, neither firm expects a change in her continuation payoff.
 Note that with $\lambda_1=\lambda_2$, the change in continuation payoffs between the outcomes $(0,1)$ and $(1,0)$, as well as among firms in either outcome, are also of equal size.
 Note also that both firms are never punished simultaneously under any outcome, so as to maintain a high average payoff.

-Finally, it is worth noting the effect of the monitoring accuracy, $\alpha$ and $\epsilon$, on the normalized continuation payoffs.
+{\bf Effects of monitoring accuracy.} Finally, it is worth noting the effect of the monitoring accuracy, $\alpha$ and $\epsilon$, on the normalized continuation payoffs.
 Consider direction $\lambda_1=\lambda_2=1$, and fix $L=1$.
 First, note that $\epsilon\alpha\kappa=\alpha(1-\epsilon) - \epsilon(1-\alpha)$ is increasing in $\alpha$ and decreasing in $\epsilon$.
 This is illustrated in Fig. \ref{fig:x13}, which shows the dependence of $\bar{\gamma}_1(1,0)$ on the monitoring parameters.
 As a result, as the monitoring technology becomes more accurate, i.e., $\alpha$ increases and/or $\epsilon$ decreases, the size of the normalized continuation payoffs for firms, when $(1,0)$ or $(0,1)$ is observed, becomes smaller.
-This is because, as monitoring becomes accurate, signals indicating deviations (despite equilibrium being played) are more likely to be due to monitoring errors rather than actual deviations, and therefore the required continuation punishments/rewards become less severe to maintain firms' average payoff high.
+This is because, as monitoring becomes accurate, signals indicating deviations (despite equilibrium being played) happen only due to decreasing monitoring errors (rather than actual deviations), and therefore the required continuation punishments/rewards for off-equilibrium paths can become less severe, while still maintaining a high average payoff.

 We conclude that in general, using the described procedure, we can decompose payoff profiles in the half-spaces $H(\lambda, k^*(\lambda, (1,1)))$, where $k^*(\lambda, (1,1))=\lambda\cdot u(1,1) = (G-L)(\lambda_2 + \lambda_1)$, using the action profile $\mathbf{r}=(1,1)$ and continuation payoffs determined as above.
 Using a similar procedure, the corresponding half-spaces for the remaining action profiles will have $k^*(\lambda, (0,1)) = G\lambda_1 - L\lambda_2$ and $k^*(\lambda, (1,0)) = G\lambda_2 - L\lambda_1$.